 - Meal prep ahead of time.
 This salad can be assembled a day ahead of serving for yourself or a potluck.
 Assemble the salad in a serving bowl and prepare the dressing in a separate container.
 Cover and store in the fridge.
 Dress the salad 20-30 minutes before serving.
 This way the veggies and mango retain their crispness.

+Can This Mango Salad Be Frozen?
 I do not recommend freezing this salad.
-Unlike other bean salads (which typically can be frozen), the crisp and crunchy veggies take-away from this salad's freezing ability.
+Unlike other bean salads (which typically can be frozen), the crisp and crunchy veggies detract from its freezing ability.
 The water-based vegetables (cucumber, peppers, tomatoes) will turn to mush after an extended time in the freezer.

-Mango Lovers - Check Out More Mango Recipes
+More Delicious Mango Recipes

 - Mango Cheesecake: A gluten-free cheesecake made with sweet mango blended with a custard-like cream cheese filling and baked in a crushed pistachio-cardamom crust.